medusajs/medusa/docs/content/development/events/create-subscriber.md

 ---
-description: 'Learn how to create a subscriber in the Medusa backend.
+description: 'Learn how to create a subscriber in Medusa.
 You can use subscribers to implement functionalities like sending an order confirmation email.'
 addHowToData: true
 ---

 # How to Create a Subscriber

-In this document, you’ll learn how to create a [Subscriber](./subscribers.md) in your Medusa backend that listens to events to perform an action.
+In this document, you’ll learn how to create a [Subscriber](./subscribers.mdx) in Medusa that listens to events to perform an action.

 ## Prerequisites